 - For applicants scoring in a range of 710 to 770, an interview invite will depend on the profile and other aspects of the application

 In order to help candidates with the next stage- Here are 10 ways to boost your MBA profile

 With a high yield ratio of approximately 90%, the movement in the admit list of Stanford is quite low.
 Here’s a list of waitlisted candidates and their scores:

 No candidate below a score of 700 was waitlisted.
 From the data available to us, only 1 out of the waitlisted candidates got the final admit with a GMAT score of 770 and an Investment Banking profile.

 What is a good GMAT score for Stanford GSB?

 To get an admission in one of the world’s most recognized and coveted B-schools can certainly not be a cakewalk.
 It takes a brilliant profile, stellar recommendations clubbed with an exceptional GMAT score to be noticed by the admissions committee at Stanford.

-While a score of 710 combined with a great track record and impressive interview could lead you to the gates of Stanford, we recommend aiming for a score of 750 or higher considering high average GMAT scores and very low acceptance rate.
-We cannot forget that for Stanford MBA class of 2020, only 3 candidates with a score of 710 got an interview invite.
+While a score of 710 combined with a great track record and impressive interview could lead you to the gates of Stanford, we recommend aiming for a score of 750 or higher considering high average GMAT scores and a very low acceptance rate.
+We cannot forget that for the Stanford MBA class of 2020, only 3 candidates with a score of 710 got an interview invite.

-What is a good GMAT score for Indians applying to Stanford
+What is a good GMAT score for Indians applying to Stanford?

 The Indian candidate pool is over-represented in terms of applications to most top B-schools.
 Let’s see how the Indian diaspora fairs when it comes to admissions to Stanford.